edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

     -   Identify unique clients by IP address.
     -   A rate limit of 8 requests per second.
-    -   A Security Application Manager configuration that matches all hostnames and URL paths.
+    -   A Security Application configuration that matches all hostnames and URL paths.
     -   No condition groups.